Ohio Chicken Sandwiches

 What to Serve with Ohio Chicken Sandwiches

-• Jalapeno Macaroni and Cheese will add a delicious and hearty side and one with a kick.
+Crockpot Mac and Cheese will add a delicious and hearty side and one everyone will like.

 ohio chicken on sesame bun